benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 ### Step 1: Gather the Required Data

-One or more product codes (from [Offering API]() or otherwise) Region code
+- One or more product codes (from [Offering API]() or otherwise)
-Season-year
+- Region code
+- Season year code

 ### Step 2: Make the API Request to Product Attributes

-If one product code, call the single endpoint.
+If only one product code, call the single endpoint, like:

 ```
-cURL
+curl --location --request GET 'https://product.api.nike.net/product/v1/AA2148-009/USA/SP2020' \
+--header 'Authorization: Bearer {your token here}'
 ```

-If more than one product codes, call the multiple endpoint.
+If more than one product codes, call the multiple endpoint, like:

 ```
-cURL
+curl --location --request GET 'https://product.api.nike.net/product/v1/USA/SP2020??productCodes=314193-117,654321-101' \
+--header 'Authorization: Bearer {your token here}'
 ```

 ### Step 3: Parse the Response